 “Working for Treasury I enjoy the exposure to

-the huge range of topics that impact on the Tasmania economy, and the ability
+the huge range of topics that impact the Tasmanian economy, and the ability

 to have an input into a variety of different policy issues.”

-I currently work as the Principal Research Officer in a policy-oriented role in the area of economic policy which ranges from reviewing legislative amendments and subordinate legislation to commentary on foreign investment applications from the Foreign Investment Review Board, Ministerial briefings, and comments on Cabinet Minutes.
-The branch also shares a lot of the work on providing economic data releases, and we now have an involvement in energy policy issues.
+I currently work as the Principal Policy Analyst in a policy-oriented role in the area of Economic Policy, which ranges from reviewing legislative amendments and subordinate legislation to commentary on foreign investment applications from the Foreign Investment Review Board, ministerial briefings and comments on Cabinet minutes.
+The Branch also shares a lot of the work on providing economic data releases.

-I re-joined Treasury as Assistant Director in IGFP (after working for a Tasmanian Senator) and then gained experience in DPAC, Economic Development, OTTER (as consultant) Aurora and TasNetworks.
-Then returned to Treasury in 2015 in an internal 'roving role' capacity!!
+I re-joined Treasury as Assistant Director in IGFP after working for a Tasmanian Senator and then gained experience in DPAC, Economic Development, OTTER (as consultant), Aurora and TasNetworks.
+I then returned to Treasury in 2015 in an internal "roving role" capacity!

 I have learned a lot along the way through experience in various agencies, in the private sector through my consulting experience, and through the political positions I have held.

-Working for Treasury I enjoy the exposure to the huge range of topics that impact on the Tasmania economy, and the ability to have an input into a variety of different policy issues.
+Working for Treasury I enjoy the exposure to the huge range of topics that impact the Tasmanian economy, and the ability to have an input into a variety of different policy issues.
 I also love the traditional sandstone building I work in!